hartwigmedical/hmftools/protect/README.md

  1. Evidence is consolidated on source level.
 If the exact same evidence for the same event is found across multiple sources, this evidence is consolidated in a single instance of applicable evidence.
 PROTECT has no preference for any source, though sorts sources alphabetically for consistency.
+ 1. Evidence based on genomic events that are not reportable are filtered for reporting.
+ 1. Evidence is filtered for reporting based on the maximum configured reporting level for the evidence.
+     - For CKB C evidence is reported, or up to B for predicted evidence
+     - For VICC and iClusion evidence is reported up to B level.
+     - For all other sources evidence is reported for A level only.
+ 1. For every event/treatment/direction combination only the highest level of evidence is reported:
+     - Off-label evidence is only reported in case the evidence level is higher than the highest on-label evidence.
+ 1. Clinical trials are only reported when they are on-label.
  1. There is some evidence that is never reported regardless of what event caused them or what their evidence level is.
 These are:
     - Evidence based on an event affecting TP53.
     - Evidence for non-specific chemotherapy, aspirin or steroids.
- 1. Clinical trials are only reported when they are on-label.
- 1. Evidence is only reported when the level is either A or B.
- 1. For every event/treatment/direction combination only the highest level of evidence is reported:
-    - Off-label evidence is only reported in case the evidence level is higher than the highest on-label evidence.

 ## PROTECT output